abrasive/epson-reversing/README.md

 Curiously, the ARM code that decodes CROMs in the printer doesn't actually decode the Huffman tables.
 Instead, it passes it off to somewhere else - either a hardware decoder, or one of the Xtensa cores.
 (The REALOID-based printer I dug this out of uses a pile of Xtensa cores to replace fixed-function image processing hardware.)

+# rcx_correct

+This tool corrects the checksums (sums and SHA-1) in .rcx files so the printer will accept them.